GeweldigSchaap/AIS7/Assignment1/README.md

 Read these documents first:
 - [Background Information](Background_information.md) on used hardware / software.
-- Howto Install the software and connect to your Jetson
+- Make sure you assmbled the hardware and installed the required software and connect to your Jetson

 ## Tutorials